pretix/pretix-docs/docs/guides/integrations/hubspot.md

 Before you can export any information from pretix to HubSpot, you need to create a custom property.
 The integration plugin will use this property during export.

-Refer to the HubSpot documentation on how to [Create a custom property](https://knowledge.hubspot.com/properties/create-and-edit-properties?hubs_content=knowledge.hubspot.com/properties/export-property-history&hubs_content-cta=kb-breadcrumbs__item#create-a-custom-property).
+Refer to the HubSpot documentation on how to [Create a custom property](https://knowledge.hubspot.com/properties/create-and-edit-properties#create-a-custom-property).
 Add the following property details:

- - Property label: pretix-order-id
+ - Property label: `pretix-order-id`
- - Object type: Contact
+ - Object type: `Contact`
- - Group: Order information
+ - Group: Order `information`
- - Field type: Single-line text
+ - Field type: `Single-line text`

+The "Object type" detail depends on your intended use case.
+If you want to export data to the contacts database in HubSpot, select `Contact`.
+If you want to export to the deals database, select `Deal`.

+If you want to export to both, create two objects: one with the `Contact` type, the other with the `Deal` type.
+It is possible to give both objects the same name.

 ![HubSpot page titled 'Add property details', displaying the properties described above plus an optional description field: 'For importing contact information from pretix'.
 The 'Field type' is on a separate page. ](../../assets/screens/hubspot/property-details.png "HubSpot Add property details")